The Difference Between Fainting & Seizures in Dogs

 During a seizure, it's important to seek immediate veterinary attention if the seizure lasts longer than a few minutes or if multiple seizures occur in succession.
 Stay calm, ensure the dog's safety, and avoid putting your hands near their mouth to prevent accidental biting.
 During a syncope episode, gently place the dog in a safe area to prevent injuries.
 Always communicate with your veterinarian to discuss observed symptoms and receive guidance.

-What Are the Causes of Syncope?
+What Are the Causes of Fainting?
 How Do Vets Diagnose Seizures or Syncope?

 Syncope in dogs can result from issues affecting blood flow, such as heart disease or abnormal heart rhythms.
 Vets diagnose syncope by conducting thorough physical exams, reviewing medical history, and using diagnostic tools like electrocardiograms (ECGs) or holter monitors to assess heart rhythm.
 Diagnosing seizures involves observing the dog's behavior, reviewing medical history, and using tests like blood work and brain imaging to rule out underlying causes.